AP VoteCast: Youngkin win built by small gains in key groups

 MCAULIFFE GETS MORE BLAME FOR ATTACKS

-Overall, about half of Virginia voters said they have a favorable opinion of McAuliffe, while about half held an unfavorable view.
+Overall, about half of Virginia voters said they had a favorable opinion of McAuliffe, while about half held an unfavorable view.

 In a very contentious race, McAuliffe appears to have taken more of the blame for the tone.
-Most voters thought the gubernatorial campaign featured unfair attacks from at least one candidate, but voters were somewhat more likely to said only McAuliffe attacked Youngkin unfairly than the other way around.
-Close to 2 in 10 voters said both attacked the other unfairly.
+Most voters thought the gubernatorial campaign featured unfair attacks from at least one candidate, but voters were somewhat more likely to say only McAuliffe attacked Youngkin unfairly than the other way around.
+Close to 2 in 10 voters said both attacked unfairly.

 SCHOOL DEBATE DECISIVE FOR MANY

-Schools became a major focus of the governor’s race for Youngkin, who localized a debate happening nationwide after McAuliffe said during a debate that parents shouldn’t “be telling schools what they should teach.”
+Schools became a major focus of the governor’s race for Youngkin, who localized a nationwide issue after McAuliffe said during a debate that parents shouldn’t “be telling schools what they should teach.”

-A quarter of Virginia voters said the debate over teaching critical race theory in schools was the single most important factor in their vote for governor, and 71% of those voters backed Youngkin.
+About a quarter of Virginia voters said the debate over teaching critical race theory in schools was the single most important factor in their vote for governor, and 72% of those voters backed Youngkin.

 Most Youngkin voters — about three-quarters — said the public school system in Virginia is focusing on racism too much.
 Among McAuliffe voters, just over half said the focus is too little, while about a third said it’s about right.

-About 6 in 10 Virginia voters support both mask mandates for teachers and students in K-12 schools and COVID-19 vaccine mandates for teachers.
+About 6 in 10 Virginia voters support mask mandates for both teachers and students in K-12 schools and COVID-19 vaccine mandates for teachers.
 Those voters were more likely to be McAuliffe supporters.
-While the vast majority of McAuliffe voters backed mask mandates for teachers and students and COVID-19 vaccine mandates for teachers in K-12 schools, only about a third of Youngkin backers supported each policy.
+Only about a third of Youngkin backers supported each policy.

 TOP ISSUE

-Health care, climate change, racism, immigration, abortion and law enforcement were all lower-tier issues.
+Health care, climate change, racism, immigration, abortion and law enforcement were all lower.

 Voters who ranked the economy and education as the top issues were more likely to back Youngkin over McAuliffe.
-Voters who identified COVID-19 as the top issue supported McAuliffe over Youngkin.
-McAuliffe also earned the majority backing of the roughly 2 in 10 who ranked health care, climate change or racism as the top issue.
+Voters who identified COVID-19 as the top issue supported McAuliffe.
+McAuliffe also earned the majority of the roughly 2 in 10 who ranked health care, climate change or racism as the top issue.

 IS VIRGINIA’S ECONOMY SOARING OR SINKING?

 Youngkin, a former private equity executive, often asserted during the campaign that Virginia’s economy was “in the ditch,” but a majority of voters disagreed.
-Fifty-six percent said the state’s economy is in good shape, compared with 44% saying economic conditions are poor.
+Fifty-five percent said the state’s economy is in good shape.

 Youngkin argued that Virginia’s record budget surplus was the result of overtaxation as he campaigned on a promise to enact substantial tax cuts.